xnite/CoreProtectX/README.md

 Contributing
 ------
-CoreProtect is an open source project, and gladly accepts community contributions.
+CoreProtectX is an open source project, and gladly accepts community contributions.

 If you'd like to contribute, please read our contributing guidelines here: [CONTRIBUTING.md](CONTRIBUTING.md)